 What happened at WIPP in February 2014

-When the CAM alarmed, two dampers were automatically closed in the exhaust duct that redirected the exhaust through high efficiency particulate air (HEPA) filters that removes radioactive particles.
+When the CAM alarmed, two dampers were automatically closed in the exhaust duct, redirecting the exhaust through high efficiency particulate air (HEPA) filters that remove radioactive particles.

-The next day an aboveground exhaust air monitor on the WIPP site detected very low levels of airborne radioactive contamination.
-The 140 employees at the site were kept indoors as a precaution while air samples were taken.
-The 13 employees present during the radioactive release event on February 14 were tested for internal radioactive contamination after the event.
-The 140 employees have also been offered testing.
+The next day, an aboveground exhaust air monitor on the WIPP site detected very low levels of airborne radioactive contamination.
+The 140 employees at the site were kept indoors as a precaution, and non-essential personnel were later released via surveyed routes.

 Accident Investigation board Reports

-As a result of the February 5 incident, when a salt haul truck caught fire in the underground portion of Waste Isolation Pilot Plant (WIPP), the Department of Energy (DOE) Office of Environmental Management (EM) established an Accident Investigation Board (AIB) to assess the WIPP safety systems programs and processes at the federal and contractor level.
-This investigation included analysis of training and qualifications, maintenance and emergency management response to the incident.
+As a result of the February events -- the February 5 salt haul truck fire and the February 14 radiological release -- the Department of Energy (DOE) established two Accident Investigation Boards (AIB) to assess the WIPP safety systems programs and processes at the federal and contractor levels.
+These investigations include analysis of training and qualifications, maintenance, and emergency management response to the events.

-The DOE AIB uses a rigorous process to investigate events that had or potentially could have had a negative impact to the employees, public or the environment.
-The DOE Carlsbad Field Office and its contractor, Nuclear Waste Partnership, made every aspect of WIPP operations available to the investigation team.
+The AIBs use a rigorous process to investigate events that had, or potentially could have had, a negative impact on employees, the public or the environment.
+The DOE Carlsbad Field Office and its contractor, Nuclear Waste Partnership, made every aspect of WIPP operations available to the investigation teams.

-The AIB report on the haul-truck fire was released March 7.
+The AIB report on the haul truck fire was released March 7, 2014.
 To view the report, click on the following link.

-The DOE AIB also conducted an investigation of the February 14 radiological event at WIPP.
-Their report is being issued in two phases.
+The AIB report on the radiological event is being issued in two phases.
 Phase I focuses on the release of radioactive material from the underground to the environment and the follow-on response to the release.
-The Phase I AIB Report was released April 24.
+The Phase I AIB report was released April 24, 2014.
 To view the report, click on the following link.